melange-re/melange-re.github.io/docs/communicate-with-javascript.md

   (automated)
 - [`bs.unwrap`](#approach-2-polymorphic-variant-bsunwrap): unwrap variant values

-These attributes are used in other places like records, fields, parameters, functions...:
+These attributes are used in places like records, fields, parameters, functions, and more:

 - `bs.as`: redefine the name generated in the JavaScript output code.
 Used in [constant function arguments](#constant-values-as-arguments),